35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 ```
 To:

-*Note: the device with "/crypto_keyfile.bin luks" parameters should be the swap partition, where the device with "none discard" parameters should be the root partition.*
+***Note**: the device with "/crypto_keyfile.bin luks" parameters should be the swap partition, where the device with "none discard" parameters should be the root partition.*
 ```sh
 # <name>               <device>                         <password> <options>
 #luks-<id> UUID=<id>     /crypto_keyfile.bin luks